KhronosGroup/Khronosdotorg/legal/privacy-policy.md

 **We do not share**, sell, rent, or trade Personal Information with third parties for their commercial purposes, except where you have specifically told us to (such as by purchasing from the Khronos online store, or registering for an event).

 **We do not host advertising** on Khronos.
-We may occasionally embed content from third party sites, such as YouTube, and that content may include ads.
-While we try to minimize the amount of ads our embedded content contains, we can't always control what third parties show.
+We may occasionally embed content from third-party sites, such as YouTube, and that content may include ads.
+While we try to minimize the number of ads our embedded content contains, we can't always control what third parties show.

 **We do not disclose** Personal Information outside Khronos, except in the situations listed in the section ‘Comply with a legal obligation' or otherwise expressly described in this Privacy Policy.

-**We do share** Personal Information with a limited number of third party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Policy.
+**We do share** Personal Information with a limited number of third-party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Policy.
 Our vendors perform services such as accounting, data backups, hosting services, analytics, and marketing communications.

 **We do share** Personal Information with Khronos members and support staff in order to fulfill legitimate business purposes such as communications between users, Members, Adopters and Advisors, technical support, mailing list communications, and organizing events and tradeshows.

-## THIRD PARTY SITES AND SERVICES
+## THIRD-PARTY SITES AND SERVICES

-We use various third party services to allow us to improve user, member and adopter experience on our Websites and as part of our legitimate business interests.
+We use various third-party services to allow us to improve user, member and adopter experience on our Websites and as part of our legitimate business interests.

 *   **Analytics**: We use internal and third-party analytics tools, including [Google Analytics](https://support.google.com/analytics/answer/6004245), and [New Relic](https://newrelic.com/termsandconditions/privacy).
 *   **Communications**: We use third-party tools for comments on our blog with [Disqus](https://help.disqus.com/terms-and-policies/disqus-privacy-policy), chat rooms with [Gitter](https://gitter.zendesk.com/hc/en-us/articles/200876472-Privacy-policy), sending newsletter with [Mailchimp](https://mailchimp.com/legal/privacy/), and receiving responses in surveys with [SurveyMonkey](https://www.surveymonkey.com/mp/legal/privacy-policy/).
-*   **Financial Transactions**: We use third-party payment processors including [Quickbooks Online](https://security.intuit.com/index.php/privacy), [Paypal](https://www.paypal.com/ca/webapps/mpp/ua/privacy-full) and [Stripe](https://thestripe.com/privacy-policy/).
+*   **Financial Transactions**: We use third-party payment processors including [QuickBooks Online](https://security.intuit.com/index.php/privacy), [PayPal](https://www.PayPal.com/ca/webapps/mpp/ua/privacy-full) and [Stripe](https://thestripe.com/privacy-policy/).
 *   **Hosting and Data Storage**: We use third-party sites for our hosting with [DigitalOcean](https://www.digitalocean.com/legal/privacy/) and [Amazon Web Services (AWS)](https://aws.amazon.com/privacy/), storage and backup needs with [Amazon Web Services (AWS)](https://aws.amazon.com/privacy/) and [Dropbox](https://www.dropbox.com/privacy#privacy), as well as in assisting with collaborative work with users on our Websites with [Google Drive](https://policies.google.com/privacy) and [Google Docs](https://policies.google.com/privacy).
-*   **Legal**: We use a third party tool, [CLA assistant](https://gist.github.com/CLAassistant/3a73e4cd729c9d0a6e30), to track assent to certain legal terms.
+*   **Legal**: We use a third-party tool, [CLA assistant](https://gist.github.com/CLAassistant/3a73e4cd729c9d0a6e30), to track assent to certain legal terms.
 *   **Merchandise:** We use third-party store fronts to allow users of our Websites the ability to purchase our merchandise, including [Teespring](https://teespring.com/policies/privacy) and [Printful](https://www.printful.com/policies/privacy).
 *   **Social Media**: We use third-party social media platforms to help interact with the public and to help disseminate our information and news.
 Platforms include [Facebook](https://www.facebook.com/about/privacy), [Flickr](https://policies.yahoo.com/privacy/flickr/), [Google+](https://policies.google.com/privacy), [Instagram](https://help.instagram.com/519522125107875), [LinkedIn](https://www.linkedin.com/legal/privacy-policy), [Reddit](https://www.redditinc.com/policies/privacy-policy), [Twitter](https://twitter.com/privacy) and [YouTube](https://support.google.com/youtube/answer/7671399?p=privacy_guidelines&hl=en&visit_id=1-636645956576666982-2567484808&rd=1).
-*   **Spam and Security**: We use third-party tools which help in stopping abuse and keeping our Websites safe and secure, including [StopforumSpam](http://www.stopforumspam.com/privacy), [Akismet](https://automattic.com/privacy/).
+*   **Spam and Security**: We use third-party tools which help in stopping abuse and keeping our Websites safe and secure, including [Stop Forum Spam](http://www.stopforumspam.com/privacy), [Akismet](https://automattic.com/privacy/).
-*   **Tools**: We use third-party tools to help in the development process, such as time management with [Doodle](https://doodle.com/privacy-policy), and teleconference calls with [Webex](https://www.webex.com/cisco-privacy_full-text.html).
-We also use third-party tools to assist in the development of our standards and other code, including [Github](https://github.com/), [Appveyor](https://www.appveyor.com/privacy-policy/), [Coverity](https://www.synopsys.com/company/legal/privacy-policy.html), [GitKraken](https://www.gitkraken.com/privacy), [SourceTreeForMac](https://www.atlassian.com/legal/privacy-policy) and [Travis-CI](https://docs.travis-ci.com/legal/privacy-policy/).
+*   **Tools**: We use third-party tools to help in the development process, such as time management with [Doodle](https://doodle.com/privacy-policy), and teleconference calls with [WebEx](https://www.webex.com/cisco-privacy_full-text.html).
+We also use third-party tools to assist in the development of our standards and other code, including [Github](https://github.com/), [AppVeyor](https://www.appveyor.com/privacy-policy/), [Coverity](https://www.synopsys.com/company/legal/privacy-policy.html), [GitKraken](https://www.gitkraken.com/privacy), [SourceTreeForMac](https://www.atlassian.com/legal/privacy-policy) and [Travis-CI](https://docs.travis-ci.com/legal/privacy-policy/).

 ## PUBLIC INFORMATION ON KHRONOS

 Areas of our Websites are public-facing.
 If your Personal Information is public-facing, third parties may access and use it, such as by viewing your profile, repositories, forum content or mailing lists.
 We do not sell that information.
 However, we do allow third parties, such as research organizations or archives, to compile public-facing information.
 Other third parties, such as data brokers, have been known to scrape our Websites and compile data as well.

 Your Personal Information, associated with your content, could be gathered by third parties in these compilations of Khronos data.
-If you do not want your Personal Information to appear in third parties' compilations of Khronos data, please do not use the products or services on our Websites which are publicly available and be sure to configure your email address to be private in your user profile where permissible and in your git commit settings.
+If you do not want your Personal Information to appear in third-parties' compilations of Khronos data, please do not use the products or services on our Websites which are publicly available and be sure to configure your email address to be private in your user profile where permissible and in your git commit settings.

 ## INFORMATION WE DO NOT COLLECT